mikuso/ocpp-rpc/README.md

 - `options` {Object}
   - `protocols` {Array<String>} - Array of subprotocols supported by this server.
 Can be overridden in an [auth](#serverauthcallback) callback.
 Defaults to `[]`.
   - `callTimeoutMs` {Number} - Milliseconds to wait before unanswered outbound calls are rejected automatically.
-Defaults to `Infinity`.
+Defaults to `60000`.
   - `pingIntervalMs` {Number} - Milliseconds between WebSocket pings to connected clients.
 Defaults to `30000`.
   - `respondWithDetailedErrors` {Boolean} - Specifies whether to send detailed errors (including stack trace) to remote party upon an error being thrown by a handler.
 Defaults to `false`.
   - `callConcurrency` {Number} - The number of concurrent in-flight outbound calls permitted at any one time.
 Additional calls are queued.
-There is no limit on inbound calls.
+(There is no limit on inbound calls.)
 Defaults to `1`.
   - `wssOptions` {Object} - Additional [WebSocketServer options](https://github.com/websockets/ws/blob/master/doc/ws.md#new-websocketserveroptions-callback).

 #### Event: 'client'